-As of December 31, 2017, approximately 43% of the Company's debt portfolio was comprised of fixed-rate debt and 57% was floating-rate debt.
+As of December 31, 2018, approximately 36% of the Company's debt portfolio was comprised of fixed-rate debt and 64% was floating-rate debt.
 The Company believes that probable near-term changes in interest rates would not materially affect its financial condition, results of operations or cash flows.
-The annual impact on interest expense of a one-percentage point interest rate change on the outstanding balance of our variable rate debt as of December 31, 2017 would be approximately \$16 million or \$0.14 to diluted EPS.
+The annual impact on interest expense of a one-percentage point interest rate change on the outstanding balance of the Company's variable rate debt as of December 31, 2018 would be approximately \$21 million or \$0.18 to diluted EPS.